nicolasdugue/scisumm-corpus/result/result1.md

 **22** : This is unnecessary because there are often input snbgraphs that can be used as part of the result graph without any modification, or as sharable parts between one of the input graphs and the result graph.

-0.98827166792
+0.855199934141

 **23** : Copying sharable parts is called redundant copying.

 ###Our Reference Sentences :
-0.257253382033
+0.0632387973041

-**194** : Unification The unification operation for augmented tk-terms or augmented TFSs has been implemented using graphunification techniques.
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.316278989552
+0.0822250726662

-**213** : To simplify the explanation, the destructive version of graph unification is used above.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

-0.360849090372
+0.0969302678112

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**135** : This order is related to the unification failure tendency.

-0.366603940438
+0.150480240411

-**215** : Furthermore, it is easy to modify other graph unification inethods[21, 61 to allow augmented 1TSs.
+**207** : The SING unification method introduces the concept of feature unification strategy.

-0.400128494568
+0.154821678959

-**196** : The unification oper ation for such DGs corresponds to a graph merging operation.
+**199** : In such cases, the SING unification method obtains efl]ciency gains.

 #analysing the annotation 2

 ##The Citing Sentences :
 The extension is classified into class (1) above.Based on this paper's formalization, unification algorithms have been developed using graph unification techniques[23, 16].

 ###The Corpus Reference Sentences :
-0.372468353304
+nan

 **0** : Strategic Lazy Incremental Copy Graph Unification

 ###Our Reference Sentences :
-0.252788071412
+0.133502857924

-**44** : The extension is classified into class (1) above.Based on this paper's formalization, unification al gorithms have been developed using graph unificationtechniques[23, 16].
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.452815742089
+0.151065021358

-**198** : In a destructive graph unification method, winch is very simple, such a graph is represented by the data structures in Figure 4.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

-0.483832312905
+0.164667217446

-**213** : To simplify the explanation, the destructive version of graph unification is used above.
+**135** : This order is related to the unification failure tendency.

-0.503475594639
+0.16604985862

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**103** : Output graph G3 Figure 5: Incremental copy graph unification In this figure, type symbols are omitted.

-0.50531293874
+0.184802162839

-**194** : Unification The unification operation for augmented tk-terms or augmented TFSs has been implemented using graphunification techniques.
+**207** : The SING unification method introduces the concept of feature unification strategy.

 #analysing the annotation 3

 ##The Citing Sentences :
 Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16] have also been developed.

 ###The Corpus Reference Sentences :
-0.196785800727
+nan

 **0** : Strategic Lazy Incremental Copy Graph Unification

 ###Our Reference Sentences :
-0.110528439076
+0.0719820182931

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**207** : The SING unification method introduces the concept of feature unification strategy.

-0.187257215387
+0.0942341361611

-**198** : In a destructive graph unification method, winch is very simple, such a graph is represented by the data structures in Figure 4.
+**51** : This method is called the strategic ij!~crementaI copy graph unification method (the SING unification method).

-0.207188896699
+0.100878391292

-**213** : To simplify the explanation, the destructive version of graph unification is used above.
+**54** : Section 3 explains a TFS unification method based on Wroblewski's method and then explains the problem with his method.

-0.258009369345
+0.107103291038

-**215** : Furthermore, it is easy to modify other graph unification inethods[21, 61 to allow augmented 1TSs.
+**52** : These two methods can be combined into a single method called the strategic lazy ijAcremeatal copy g~raph unification method (the SLING unification method).

-0.29728164565
+0.110057058142

-**196** : The unification oper ation for such DGs corresponds to a graph merging operation.
+**208** : 'the method treats features tending to fail in unification first.

 #analysing the annotation 4

 ##The Citing Sentences :
 This is inefficient with many copy operations due to unfications of unnecessary features that do not contribute to successful unification [6].

 ###The Corpus Reference Sentences :
-0.741512481829
+0.247858115675

 **205** : Furthermore, structure sharing increases the portion of token identical substructures of FSs which makes it efficient to keep unification results of substructures of FSs and reuse them.